wiz0u/WTelegramBot/README.md

 After changing the dependency on Telegram.Bot nuget package to WTelegramBot, here is what you should pay attention to when migrating existing code:

 ### Changes needed in your code:
+- On `TelegramBotClient` constructor (or options), you will need to provide ApiID and ApiHash _(obtained from https://my.telegram.org/apps)_ as well as a DbConnection, typically SqliteConnection:
+    ```csharp
+    // requires Nuget package: Microsoft.Data.Sqlite
+    var dbConnection = new Microsoft.Data.Sqlite.SqliteConnection(@"Data Source=WTelegramBot.sqlite");
+    ```
+    _MySQL, PosgreSQL, SQLServer are also supported_
-- `TelegramBotClient` is `IDisposable`, so you should call `.Dispose()` when you're done using it, otherwise it will stay actively connected to Telegram servers and won't save its state
+- `TelegramBotClient` is `IDisposable`, so you should call `.Dispose()` when you're done using it, otherwise it will stay actively connected to Telegram servers and might not save its latest state ℹ️ Remember to close/dispose the dbConnection as well
-- You will need to provide ApiID/ApiHash (obtained from https://my.telegram.org/apps)
-- Error messages/code on `ApiRequestException` can differ from the Bot API errors
+- Error messages (and sometimes code) on `ApiRequestException` can differ from the usual Bot API errors
-- FileID/FileUniqueID are not compatible with official Bot API ones, they are to be used in WTelegramBot calls only.
+- FileID/FileUniqueID are not compatible with official Bot API ones, they are to be used with this library only.
 - `ITelegramBotClient` can not be used.
-Use `TelegramBotClient` directly If your code used it a lot, you might find it useful to add this line at the top of one of your file:
+Use `TelegramBotClient` directly If your existing code uses the interface a lot, you might find it useful to add this line at the top of one of your file:
     ```csharp
     global using ITelegramBotClient = Telegram.Bot.TelegramBotClient;
     ```
 - Some nullable properties may be assigned to the default type value instead of `null` (like `false` for `bool?`)
 - Calling `MakeRequestAsync` with API request structures is not supported _(except GetUpdatesRequest)_ Use the direct async methods instead
-- There is no support for Webhooks or HTTP
+- There is no support for Webhooks or HTTP (see [support for ASP.NET apps])
 - Methods DeleteWebhookAsync & LogOutAsync are forwarded to the Cloud Bot API.
 Use method CloseAsync to logout locally.
+- Serialization via Newtonsoft.Json is not supported, but you can use System.Text.Json serialization instead with `BotHelpers.JsonOptions`

 ### Changes about Text Entities:
-- Text entities are of type `TL.MessageEntity` instead `Telegram.Bot.Types.MessageEntity`
+- Text entities are of type `TL.MessageEntity` _(and derived classes)_ instead of `Telegram.Bot.Types.MessageEntity`
+  If your existing code used MessageEntity a lot, you might find it useful to add this line at the top of one of your file:
+    ```csharp
+    global using MessageEntity = TL.MessageEntity;
+    ```
 - To access `entity.Url`, use `entity.Url()`
 - To access `entity.User`, use `entity.User(botClient)` ; or `entity.UserId()` if you only need the ID
 - `MessageEntityType` are constant strings instead of enum, but you can test `entity.Type == MessageEntityType.Something` in the same way as before
-- `TL.MessageEntity` is not serializable to Json like other Telegram.Bot classes.
-If you want to store a message text with entities, I recommend you [convert it to/from HTML/Markdown](https://wiz0u.github.io/WTelegramClient/EXAMPLES#markdown), using WTelegramClient helper classes `HtmlText` & `Markdown`
+- WTelegramClient includes two helper classes to [convert entities to/from HTML/Markdown](https://wiz0u.github.io/WTelegramClient/EXAMPLES#markdown): `HtmlText` & `Markdown`
 - Texts in Markdown (V1) will be parsed as MarkdownV2. some discrepancy or error may arise due to reserved characters

 ### Making the library more easy to use, backward-compatibility friendly

 As versions goes, the Telegram.Bot library has tend to break existing code.
 I believe backward-compatibility is very important to gain the trust of users of my library.

-So I've tried to restore what got broken over time and used to make the Telegram.Bot library simple and attractive to use:
+So I've tried to restore what got broken over time and used to make the Telegram.Bot library simple and attractive to use, like helpers or implicit constructors for parameters:

-- Implicit/easiers constructors to simplify your code:
-  - `ReplyParameters`: just pass an `int` when you just want to reply to a message
+- `ReplyParameters`: just pass an `int` when you just want to reply to a message _(so the new replyParameters: parameter behaves the same as the old replyToMessageId: parameter)_
+- `LinkPreviewOptions`: just pass a `bool` (true) to disable link preview _(so the new linkPreviewOptions: parameter behaves the same as the old disableWebPagePreview: parameter)_
-  - `InputFile`: just pass a `string`/`Stream` for file_id/url/stream content
+- `InputFile`: just pass a `string`/`Stream` for file_id/url/stream content (as was possible in previous version of Telegram.Bot)
 - `InputMedia*`: just pass an `InputFile` when you don't need to associate caption or such
 - `MessageId`: auto-converts to/from `int` (and also from `Message`)
 - `ReactionType`: just pass a `string` when you want to send an emoji
 - `ReactionType`: just pass a `long` when you want to send a custom emoji (id)
 - no more enforcing `init;` properties, so you can adjust the content of fields as you wish or modify a structure returned by the API (before passing it to API)
+- Not using `MaybeInaccessibleMessage`, you would just get a `Message` of type Unknown with default Date if inaccessible
 - Removing some unjustified [Obsolete] tags
 - Not pushing you towards using silly Request-based constructors (seriously!?)

+These should make migration from previous versions of Telegram.Bot more easy

+Additional helpers:
-You can use TelegramBotClient.AllUpdateTypes to make your bot accept all available updates.
+- TelegramBotClient.AllUpdateTypes to make your bot accept all available updates.

 ## How to access the advanced features?